loss-plus-lambda/tbi-spec/README.md

 4. **Near-term and long-term claims must be separated.**
    Adaptive routing, early exit, MoE-style specialization, compression, and offline retraining are feasible today.
 Fine-grained hot, warm, and cold parameter residency across SRAM, HBM, and non-volatile storage is a future hardware research direction.

+TBI is formally characterized by four properties:

+**Property I — Hardware-Aware Optimization:**
+The core optimization objective explicitly incorporates real-time physical hardware cost terms, penalizing execution pathways that generate excessive thermal load, FLOP expenditure, or memory bandwidth pressure relative to the marginal improvement in task performance they provide.
+Hardware cost is a first-order term in the optimization objective, not merely a post-hoc profile.

+**Property II — Conditional Runtime Sparsity:**
+Parameter execution is not monolithic.
+Worker parameter blocks are maintained in low-power standby states by default and dynamically provisioned into active execution only when routed input complexity demands their engagement.
+The active computational footprint at any instant is proportional to the informational complexity of the work being resolved.

+**Property III — Closed-Loop Telemetry Integration:**
+Physical hardware telemetry collected during production inference—junction temperatures, FLOP overhead per execution path, memory bandwidth saturation events, DVFS throttle triggers—continuously feeds back into the structural optimization objective.
+The system evolves lighter execution pathways for context domains that have historically caused thermodynamic bottlenecks.

+**Property IV — Autonomous Background Maintenance:**
+During periods of reduced external query load, the system autonomously executes maintenance daemons that prune redundant parameters, consolidate episodic memory indices, and distill knowledge into more compact structural representations.
+This self-optimization lifecycle operates entirely within the thermal and power envelopes reported by the hardware telemetry substrate.

 ---

 ## 3. Scope and Non-Goals